mattbellis/motion_monitoring/NOTEBOOK_RUNNING_Summer_2018.md

 * [Accelerometer code being used now](https://www.sunfounder.com/learn/lesson-15-adxl335-super-kit.html)

 Started looking into SD card reader:
-* [Adafruit Data Logging Shield](https://learn.adafruit.com/adafruit-data-logger-shield/overview) needs a circular battery at all times to use.
+* [Adafruit Data Logging Shield](https://learn.adafruit.com/adafruit-data-logger-shield/overview) needs a circular battery at all times to keep the internal clock up-to-date, whether it works or not (but is said to last for five years).
+Removing the battery resets the clock and needs [this](https://learn.adafruit.com/adafruit-data-logger-shield/using-the-real-time-clock) to reset it.

 Plotting data from Arduino:
 * [Need to sync MatLab and Arduino IDE](https://arduino.stackexchange.com/questions/17319/plotting-a-real-time-graph-of-sensor-data-from-arduino-on-processing-matlab-or)